OpenCOMPES/sed/docs/misc/maintain.rst

    c. **If you don't see update on PyPI:**

       - Visit the GitHub Actions page and monitor the Release workflow (https://github.com/OpenCOMPES/sed/actions/workflows/release.yml).
-      - Check if errors occurred.
+      - Check if errors occured.

 **Understanding the Release Workflow**